 III- Anticipation for Weight, Impact, and Personality

-Skilled animators and character animation studios use anticipation to communicate critical information about weight, mass, and personality.
+Skilled animators and character animation companies use anticipation to communicate critical information about weight, mass, and personality.
 Let’s look at some examples:

 III-I- Conveying Weight and Impact